 Three people are stranded on a planet on the far side of the galaxy.
 In order to return to earth they must first locate a crystal to power their spacecraft.
-But (and this is where the whole thing begins to get tricky) to find the crystal they must navigate their way through a series of practical and mental problems, devised by a fiendish alien intelligence Written by
+But (and this is where the whole thing begins to get tricky) to find the crystal they must navigate their way through a series of practical and mental problems, devised by a fiendish alien intelligence

 Did You Know?